-However, in real estuaries, peak salinity occurs before high slack water and the minimum salinity before low slack water. \rightarrow the correlation gives a net landward transport of salt \rightarrow trapping mechanism

-- We still have no adequate way of predicting its effects in general residual baroclinic circulation - seaward in the shallow portions of a channel tidal pumping/wind driven currents - opposite circulation
+However, in real estuaries, peak salinity occurs before high slack water and the minimum salinity before low slack water. \rightarrow the correlation gives a net landward transport of salt \rightarrow trapping mechanism residual baroclinic circulation - seaward in the shallow portions of a channel tidal pumping/wind driven currents - opposite circulation iii) $\overline{\langle u'S' \rangle} \rightarrow$ the result of oscillatory shear flow random motions on time scales shorter than the tidal cycle short-term variations in the wind trapping mechanisms due to dead zones along the side of a channel

-- The difficulty is that wind-driven gyres, bathymetric tidal pumping, and density-driven currents all contribute, and observations may result from any combination thereof.
+- ii) $\overline{u_s S_s} \rightarrow \underline{\text{residual circulation}}$ - We still have no adequate way of predicting its effects in general - The difficulty is that wind-driven gyres, bathymetric tidal pumping, and density-driven currents all contribute, and observations may result from any combination thereof.